geekygirldawn/grimoire_scripts/README.md

 * I take this comma separated de-dupped file and run add_timezone.sh, since I forgot to add time zones to the original query.

+For CVSAnaly scripts:

+* Run files_committed.sh to get a list of files committed by specific people.
+It takes as input a list of email addresses.